How do I get ING's additional Savings Maximiser variable rate?

 ING does not offer a frequent flyer program.

-What if my card has been compromised?
+What if my card has been compromised, lost or stolen?

 Will ING make any changes to their rates?